MicrosoftDocs/azure-docs/articles/ai-services/document-intelligence/quickstarts/try-document-intelligence-studio.md

 1. Review and submit your settings to create the project.

+1. To quickstart the labeling process, use the auto label feature to label using already trained model or one of our prebuilt models.

-1. From the labeling view, define the labels and their types that you're interested in extracting.
+1. For manual labeling from scratch, define the labels and their types that you're interested in extracting.

 1. Select the text in the document and select the label from the drop-down list or the labels pane.

 1. Label four more documents to get at least five documents labeled.

-1. Select the Train command and enter model name, select whether you want the custom template (form) or custom neural (document) model to start training your custom model.
+1. Select the Train command and enter model name, select whether you want the neural (recommended) or template model to start training your custom model.

 1. Once the model is ready, use the Test command to validate it with your test documents and observe the results.